awatson1978/MSIB32500/lectures/lecture3.md

 $ ls
 $ rm GSE31736_RAW.tar
 ```
-The '-o' option redirect the content of your to a file using '-o' option; otherwise it will appear on stdout, i.e. the screen.
+The '-o' option redirect the content to a file, otherwise it will appear on stdout, i.e. the screen.